-As usual, this list is in order of likelihood to be the Democratic nominee.
-To see our previous list, click here.
+As usual, this is in order of likelihood to win the nomination.